peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * It is self-clearing.
  * Only one task may wait on the flag.

-The latter limitation may be addressed by having a task wait on a `ThreadSafeFlag` before setting an `Event`.
-Multiple tasks may wait on that `Event`.

 Synchronous method:
  * `set` Triggers the flag.
 Like issuing `set` then `clear` to an `Event`.

 Asynchronous method:
  * `wait` Wait for the flag to be set.
 If the flag is already set then it returns immediately.